skywarth/annals-of-disco/cinematography/movie.md

 - Collateral (2004) (Classic 2000s action movie.
 Nothing exceptional.
 Food movie.)
 - Master and Commander: The Far Side of the World (2003) (Navy, Napoleon era, seamen, naval wars, commandship.
 Good movie about leadership and hard choices.
 Nice one)
 - Equalizer 3 (2023) (Full of cliche.
 Plot is lame.
 Action scenes are decent.
 Couldn't hold a damn candle to it's predecessors.
 Generic action movie about a vigilante.)
+- The Ninth Gate (1999) (Kingdom of Shadows book, aka Ninth Gate.
+Book collector.
+Theological stuff.
+Johnny Depp.
+Achieving great power through rituals.
+Satanism.
+It's ok)
+- The Hitchhiker's Guide to the Galaxy (2005) (Terrible, couldn't wait for it to end.
+Really lame comedy.)

 ### Watch later

-- The Hitchhiker's Guide to the Galaxy (2005)
-- The Ninth Gate (1999)

 - born on the fourth of july (1989)
 - Deathstalker (1983)